leonardozaggia/automated_systematic_literature_search/book/additional_tools/3_Consensus.md

 # Go to consensus.app and search your question
 # Export initial_consensus.bib

-# Step 2: Systematic search with Research Buddy
+# Step 2: Systematic search with Review Buddy
 from paper_searcher import PaperSearcher searcher = PaperSearcher(config)
 papers = searcher.search_all(query="your systematic query")